 What is a Disaster Response Route?

-A network of pre-identified routes (including road, marine, air and rail) that can best move emergency services and supplies to where they are needed in response to a major disaster.
-DRRs are a critical part of the overall emergency transportation system.
+A network of multi-modal routes (including road, marine, air and rail) that can best move emergency services and supplies to where they are needed in response to a major disaster.
+DRRs are a critical part of the overall emergency transportation system and require the cooperation and coordination of multiple agencies across multiple jurisdictions.

 Why do we need Disaster Response Routes?

-The Disaster Response Route is for the movement of disaster response personnel and resources into, out of and around the region in the aftermath of a disaster.
+The Disaster Response Route is for the movement of disaster response personnel and resources in the aftermath of a disaster.
 The purpose behind the DRRs is to move quickly to where the need is greatest…and mobility is the key.
 The services that disaster response personnel and resources provide include: transporting and treating sick and injured people, maintaining law and order, putting out fires, rescuing trapped people, restoring water supply, restoring electricity supply, maintaining traffic control, etc. See General Guidelines and Forms.

 When are Disaster Response Routes activated?

-DRRs may be activated following a declaration of a local or provincial state of emergency.
 DRRs are activated only as needed to meet the demands of an emergency or disaster situation.
 Only required routes are utilized and only for as long as needed.
-Traffic management on the DRRs will be defined by the event and the authority having jurisdiction in the need to control congestion.
+Traffic management on the DRRs will be defined by the event and the authority having jurisdiction.

 Who can use a Disaster Response Route?

-Designated disaster responders or suppliers that have been issued approved placards identifying them and their vehicles.
+Designated disaster responders that have been issued access identification.
 This will allow for quick identification at checkpoints and permit the efficient movement of required resources to where they are needed most.
-See General Guidelines and Forms for the definition of a disaster responder and to apply for DRR placards for your organization.
+See General Guidelines and Forms for the definition of a disaster responder and to apply for DRR access identification for applicable members of your organization.

 When a disaster strikes, unless you are a disaster responder or supplier that has received “prior approval”, please stay off the disaster response routes.